 In 2003 the club changed one of its most strictly enforced rules and now accepts membership from people who reside out with Port Glasgow.

 In seasons past, members of the club have enjoyed great success in the angling world.
-John McAnally, Brian Peterson, Iain Lindsay, William Fulton, George Martin, David Downie, Derek Barclay, Andy McKay and David McAllister have all represented Scotland and been members of the Scottish International Fly Fishing Team.
+John McAnally, Brian Peterson, Iain Lindsay, George Martin, David Downie, Derek Barclay, Andy McKay and David McAllister have all represented Scotland and been members of the Scottish International Fly Fishing Team.

 On Friday 23rd April 2004, the Club held a Centenary buffet dance.
 In attendance was the Deputy Provost of Inverclyde Council, Greenock and District AC, Dunrod AC, Newark AC, Largs and District AC, and last but not least, members and friends of the club.